 Before you start planning your trip to Capitol Reef National Park, let’s go over some of the park’s highlights.
 This will help you to plan your adventure and better understand how and where to spend your time at this national park.

 1. Camp at Cathedral Valley District

-Camping is one of the best things to do in Capitol Reef, and Cathedral Valley District is the top place for it.
+Camping is one of the best things to do in Capitol Reef, and the remote Cathedral Valley District is the top place for it.

-This rugged district dominated by the three sandstone monoliths sits in the northern part of Capitol Reef National Park, and offers a perfect getaway if you are looking to escape busy areas of the park.
-The Cathedral Valley Loop spans for 58 miles and takes an average 4-5 hours to drive around.
+This rugged district dominated by the three sandstone monoliths is located in the northern part of Capitol Reef National Park.
+The Cathedral Valley Loop that runs through the district spans for 58 miles and takes an average 4-5 hours to drive around.

-To get to Cathedral Valley District, you will need a 4X4 and since the drive is pretty long, I recommend camping there, especially if you want to capture magical sunrise over the valley.
+To get to Cathedral Valley District, you will need a 4X4.
+Since the drive is pretty long, I recommend camping there, especially if you want to capture magical sunrise over the valley.

 How to get to Cathedral Valley

 To access Cathedral Valley, you can use one of three access points.
 I will provide more details about distances and important locations in the “Tour” section, but here is how to get to them:

 - River Ford – Get off Utah 24 about 2.7 miles east of the park boundary, onto a dirt road that reaches the Fremont River in less than half a mile.
 You will get on Hartnet Road, which leads about 33 miles to Cathedral Valley Junction in Upper Cathedral Valley, but you will need a high clearance vehicle for that.